Ottoman frigate Ertuğrul: Japanese-Ottoman relations

 In November 1878, the sloop Seiki (清輝) of the Japanese Imperial Navy arrived in Istanbul en route to a training mission in Europe, and the envoy was received by Sultan Abdul Hamid II and honored with various medals.
-In 1881, a mission led by diplomat Masaharu Yoshida (吉田 正春 Yoshida Masaharu) came to the court Yıldız Palace in an effort to conclude agreements relating to trade and wartime status.
+In 1881, a mission led by diplomat Masaharu Yoshida (吉田 正春 Yoshida Masaharu) came to the Ottoman's Yıldız Palace, in an effort to conclude agreements relating to trade and wartime status.
 Upon the visit of Prince Komatsu Akihito to Istanbul in October 1887 and the presentation of Japan's highest order, the Order of the Chrysanthemum, to the Sultan, the government of the Ottoman Empire decided to send a ship on a goodwill voyage to Japan in return.

 Appointment

 The Grand Vizier Kâmil Pasha sent a note on 14 February 1889 to the head of the navy, Bozcaadalı Hasan Hüsnü Pasha, asking the name and possible departure date of a battleship, which was suitable to sail to the seas of Indo-China and Japan in order to put the theoretical knowledge of the Naval Academy graduates into practice.

 On 25 February 1889, Hasan Hüsnü Pasha informed the Grand Vizier that the frigate Ertuğrul was suitable for the assignment and could accomplish the preparations required within one week and set sail within one month.
 The real reason of the journey and its importance was revealed then by the Grand Vizier as a goodwill visit to Japan for the presentation of gifts and the highest decoration of the Ottoman Empire, "Medal of High Honor", from the Sultan to the Japanese Emperor.
 Another aim of the voyage was to show the flag on the Indian Ocean.

 On 6 April 1889, the naval ministry appointed as commanding officer Captain Ali Osman Bey, the most appropriate officer due to his knowledge of several foreign languages and his skills in seamanship.